sawamotokai/secure-password-vault/README.md

 3. Run `npm install`
 4. Run `node app.js`

-### TODOs
-- Password encryption with RSA keys
-- 2FA
-- Deploy to a online server (really necessary?)

 ## ENABLE TWO FACTOR AUTHENTICATION (2FA)
 It is a highly effective security measure.
 Once you enable 2FA, you will have to enter a one-time password along with your normal password.